 International School Visits

-The Lady Victoria Colliery, home of the National Mining Museum Scotland, is one of the finest surviving examples of a Victorian colliery in Europe.
+The Lady Victoria Colliery, home of the National Mining Museum Scotland, is one of the finest surviving examples of a Victorian coalmine in Europe.
 Opened in 1895 it was Scotland’s first super-pit.
-Pupils will experience history like never before as they walk in the footsteps of thousands of miners at our four-acre, five-star awarded, site.
+Children and young people will experience history like never before as they walk in the footsteps of thousands of miners at our four-acre, five-star awarded, site.

 Explore our Exhibitions